oskratch/wordpress-plugin-my-booking-ical/readme.md

 2. Activate the plugin through the **Plugins** menu in WordPress.
 3. Navigate to the **My Booking iCal** panel in the WordPress back office to start adding your apartments and configure the booking forms.

----

-### ⚠️ Folder Name Reminder

-If you downloaded this plugin as a ZIP file from GitHub, the folder name might be something like: wordpress-my-booking-ical-form-main

-Before uploading it to your WordPress `plugins` directory, make sure to **rename the folder to**: my-booking-ical-form

-This ensures WordPress recognizes the plugin correctly, and avoids potential activation issues.

----

 ## Notes

 - This plugin is designed for manual booking validation.
 No payment gateway or automated booking confirmation is included.